Through Tomorrow

 Through Tomorrow is the debut album by American heavy metal band Seasons After.
 Originally, it was released in 2008 and then remastered, remixed and released again in 2010, with an acoustic version of "Cry Little Sister" as a bonus track.
 The song "11:11" was chosen to be the album's first single.
-The second single off the album is a cover of the 1980s classic "Cry Little Sister" by Gerard McMann' made famous from the film The Lost Boys.
+The second single off the album is a cover of the 1980s classic "Cry Little Sister" by Gerard McMann, made famous by the film The Lost Boys.
 The music video for the song premiered on MTV2's Headbangers Ball.